 About Red Star Dracaena Plants

-The dark red, almost burgundy, sword-like leaves of Red Star dracaena (Cordyline australis ‘Red Star’) add an unusual flair when growing in a display.
+The dark red, almost burgundy, sword-like leaves of Red Star dracaena (Cordyline australis 'Red Star') add an unusual flair when growing in a display.
 Surround it with blooms that peak from spring to fall in an outdoor bed or grow it as a focal point in the garden.
-Likewise, this plant makes a great addition in the home.
+Likewise, this plant makes a great addition to the home.

 Cordyline australis is a dracaena-like species.
 While this interesting plant goes by the name of dracaena or palm, it is neither – technically, the Red Star dracaena palm is a type of cordyline plant.
 Dracaena and cordyline are close cousins, and both may resemble yucca (another cousin) or palm trees.
 Most dracaena and cordyline start out palm-like but their trunks, or canes, eventually branch out as they get older, hence the palm moniker.
 That being said, they’re all different genera.

 Cordylines, unlike most dracaena plants, are typically grown as outdoor plants with the exception of the Ti plant (pronounced “tee”), although this really depends on the region.

 Growing Red Star Dracaena

 Growing Red Star dracaena palm in USDA zones 9 to 11 is a great way to frame an entryway or add height to an outdoor bed.
 Some info says the plant is hardy in zone 8.
 If your winter temps don’t get below 35 degrees F. (1.6 C.), it will likely be fine outside if some cover is provided.

 In colder areas, grow the plant in a container to bring indoors for winter.